Goyal asks officials to ensure passenger safety, deter smokers

-New Delhi, March 19 (IANS) Emphasising on the safety of passengers, Union Railway Minister Piyush Goyal on Friday asked the railway officials to take pro active steps towards sensitising passengers against smoking in trains.
+New Delhi: Emphasising on the safety of passengers, Union Railway Minister Piyush Goyal on Friday asked the railway officials to take pro active steps towards sensitising passengers against smoking in trains.

 While holding a review meeting on safety measures with the board members and general managers of zonal railways, Goyal said, "Safety remains the focus area of railway operations and no one should let the guard down on that front."